ms-henglu/azure-dev-docs/articles/terraform/get-started-azapi-preflight.md

 }
 ```

-When you run `terraform plan`, you will see an error message like this:
+When you run `terraform plan`, you see an error message like this:

 ```shell
 ╷